ArturoDent/jump-and-select/README.md

        1. "^" : go to start of line,
        2. "$" : go to end of line, and
        3. "^$": go to next or previous empty line.

+       4. "\\$": go to a literal "$".
+See below for more on escaping these characters.
 ```

 See [Using regular expressions in a keybinding](#using-regular-expressions-in-a-keybinding).